-Setting the TAP_MB Variable
+Setting the TAP\MB Variable

-Depending on the length of tape you are using or the tape drive data compression ratio, you can change the TAP_MB variable.
+Depending on the length of tape you are using or the tape drive data compression ratio, you can change the TAP\MB variable.
 For more information see the Enterprise Backup/Restore User's Guide.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.

 Resetting the tape capacity variable only applies when you are writing data to tape.
-To reset the TAP_MB environment variable, enter the appropriate command for the shell you are using, where <nnnn> is the tape capacity in megabytes.
+To reset the TAP\MB environment variable, enter the appropriate command for the shell you are using, where <nnnn> is the tape capacity in megabytes.